gallantries/video-library/docs/events/smorgasbord2/presenters.md

 ## Timeline

-This is the planned timeline for Smörgåbord.
+This is the planned timeline for GTN Tapas.
 We will publish these events to the Galaxy Calendar to help you remember.

 Date        | Time Left | What's happening
 ---         | ---       | ---